BlackMelon980/mars-rover/README.md

 ---

-## Endpoints
+# Endpoints

 ## Planet

 ### Planet initialization

-Initialize planet with width and height and obstacles with random position.
+Initialize planet with width, height and obstacles with random position.

 Body: